B-Stock Supply Services Agreement

 2.3 Listing Creation.
 B-Stock will create and place listings on www.bstocksupply.com for Company using Company’s End User Content and other information provided by Company to B-Stock.
 Company will provide B-Stock with truthful and accurate product information, descriptions, quantities, weights, location, shipping charges, pictures (if available) and any other information available that will help potential Buyers evaluate the Inventory.
 Company is solely responsible for the accuracy of this information.

 2.4 Funds Collection, Shipping and Payment of Proceeds to Company.
-B-Stock will use commercially reasonable efforts to collect the amounts due from Buyers following each auction, including the applicable GMV, shipping charges and Buyer’s Premium.
-Company will ship the applicable Goods within seven (7) days of the end of the auction.
-Company will invoice B-Stock for the appropriate amount after Company ships the applicable Goods.
+B-Stock will use commercially reasonable efforts to collect the amounts due from Buyers following each auction, including the applicable GMV, shipping charges (where applicable) and Buyer’s Premium.
+Company will ship the applicable Inventory within seven (7) days of the end of the auction.
+Unless Company has elected to implement Binding Shipping, or Buyer has arranged its own shipping (where permitted by Company), Company will invoice B-Stock for the shipping charges indicated in the listing after Company ships the applicable Inventory.
 B-Stock shall not be responsible for any non-payment by Buyers.
 Company appoints B-Stock as its limited agent solely for the purpose of collecting the Winning Bid Amount and any shipping charges (if applicable) from Buyers for Inventory sold by Company through the Site.
 B-Stock’s receipt of such payment shall be considered the same as a payment to Company, extinguishing a Buyer’s payment obligation to Company as if the Buyer had paid Company directly, even if the proceeds of the payment are not received by Company from B-Stock.

 2.5 DISPUTES.
 PLEASE READ THIS SECTION CAREFULLY.
 IT AFFECTS YOUR RIGHTS AND WILL HAVE A SUBSTANTIAL IMPACT ON HOW CLAIMS OR DISPUTES WILL BE RESOLVED.
 IF YOU OFFER FOR SALE OR SELL INVENTORY THROUGH THE B-STOCK SITE (EACH A “TRANSACTION”), ANY CLAIM OR DISPUTE THAT ARISES OUT OF OR RELATES TO THE TRANSACTION, WHETHER BETWEEN YOU AND B-STOCK OR BETWEEN YOU AND A BUYER (AS APPLICABLE), SHALL BE RESOLVED IN ACCORDANCE WITH THE DISPUTE RESOLUTION PROCEDURES SET FORTH IN THE ALTERNATIVE DISPUTE RESOLUTION POLICY WITH RESPECT TO ANY OTHER CLAIM OR DISPUTE BETWEEN YOU AND B-STOCK, SUCH CLAIM OR DISPUTE WILL BE RESOLVED EXCLUSIVELY BY A STATE OR FEDERAL COURT LOCATED IN THE STATE OF CALIFORNIA, AND YOU AND B-STOCK EACH AGREE TO SUBMIT TO THE PERSONAL JURISDICTION OF THE COURTS LOCATED WITHIN THE STATE OF CALIFORNIA FOR PURPOSES OF LITIGATING ALL SUCH CLAIMS OR DISPUTES, AND WAIVE ALL OBJECTIONS TO PERSONAL JURISDICTION IN THE STATE OF CALIFORNIA.